-To assess sexual function and fertility, there were three available guideline studies with other bromide salts; one two-generation reproductive toxicity study and one 90-day repeated dose toxicity study with sodium bromide and one oral 90-day repeated dose toxicity study with ammonium bromide.
-In addition, there were five relevant non-guideline studies; one three-generation reproductive toxicity study and two older 90-day repeated dose toxicity studies with sodium bromide and one dose-range finding reproductive toxicity study and one four-week dose-range finding study for oral repeated dose toxicity with ammonium bromide.
+To assess adverse effects on sexual function and fertility, there were two available guideline studies with sodium bromide; a two-generation reproductive toxicity study and a 90-day repeated dose toxicity study.
+In addition, there were three relevant non-guideline studies; a three-generation reproductive toxicity study and two older 90-day repeated dose toxicity studies.

+Available and relevant studies with ammonium bromide included one dose-range finding reproductive toxicity study (non-guideline), one oral 90-day repeated dose toxicity study (OECD TG 408) and one four-week dose-range finding study for oral repeated dose toxicity (non-guideline).